The-Garage-at-Northwestern/the-garage-launchpad/README.md

 npm install node@lts
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3005](http://localhost:3005) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Nextjs Routing and Layouts

+Checkout [https://www.builder.io/blog/layouts-in-nextjs-13-visual](https://www.builder.io/blog/layouts-in-nextjs-13-visual) for a guide on layouts.

+Also checkout [https://www.builder.io/blog/next-13-app-router](https://www.builder.io/blog/next-13-app-router) for a guide on routes.

 ## Learn More